Where we are, What we do

 Here at the walled garden, and our croft on the nearby island of Eriskay, we grow a wide variety of vegetables, herbs and soft fruit, and also keep chickens, geese and sheep.
 Together, these provide most of the food we eat – and a small surplus besides.

-Eggs are available year-round (subject to availability).
-A variety of Big Garden jams, jellies, chutneys and pickles can be found in the Hebridean Woolshed’s garden shop, which is open late March to the end of September.
-If there’s any fresh produce available, it will be listed on the noticeboard outside the garden.
-(If it’s not shown on the noticeboard – it’s not available!)
+A variety of Big Garden jams, jellies, chutneys and pickles can be found in the Hebridean Woolshed’s garden shop, which is open March to September.
+Occasionally we may have fresh eggs and garden produce available for sale : availability will be shown on a chalkboard in the garden shop.
+(If there’s no chalkboard, then there’s nothing currently available.)
 See opening hours ⇒

 The garden and the croft are what we came to Uist for: to work the land and grow and make things for our own needs and for a small surplus to help pay the bills.
 The simple life?
 Maybe – to those who haven’t done it!
 Lots of equipment and supplies, buildings to store them in, devising strategies that work around the Hebridean weather, rules and regulations as soon as you start selling anything …